-When choosing an epoxy resin product to cover your painting, photo, wood project, print, or other kind of craft, you may be tempted to go with whatever is cheapest.
-But be warned—what may at first seem relatively inexpensive could wind up costing you a ton over the long run!
+When choosing an epoxy resin to cover your painting, photo, wood project, print, or other kind of craft, you may be tempted to go with whatever is cheapest.
+But be warned—what may at first seem relatively inexpensive could wind up costing you a ton over the long run in damaged artwork!

 How Resins Behave Over Time

-Once cured, epoxy resins change with exposure to UV light.
-Even fluorescent indoor light will cause it to change.
+Once cured, epoxy resins change with exposure to UV light (as most things on earth do!).
+Even fluorescent indoor light can cause it to change.
 The most noticeable change is in respect to color.
-When UV light hits a resin coating, it degrades the epoxy polymers, causing ambering (i.e. a noticeably yellow discoloration).
+When UV light hits a resin coating, it degrades the epoxy polymers, causing ambering (i.e. a noticeable yellow discoloration).
 Even resin that may have started out crystal clear will soon turn a yucky yellow hue.
-This process and outcome is inevitable, unless something is done to the chemical make-up of the resin formula to address this.
+This process and outcome is inevitable, however there are things that can be done to the chemical make-up of the resin formula to mitigate this.

-Many epoxy resins on the market include a UV stabilizer (aka UV inhibitor) to protect against yellowing, as well as other problems that epoxies are prone to (such as delamination, chalking, cracking and gloss loss).
+Many epoxy resins on the market include a UV stabilizer (aka UV inhibitor) to help protect against yellowing, as well as other problems that epoxies are prone to (such as de-lamination, chalking, cracking and gloss loss).
 In truth, a UV stabilizer is necessary and effective, except when it comes to the yellowing issue.
-A UV stabilizer merely delays yellowing; it is not enough on its own to prevent it entirely.
-Yellowing prevention requires a different additive altogether; something by the name of Hindered Amine Light Stabilizer (HALS).
-Unlike UV light stabilization, Hindered Amine Light Stabilization (HALS) actually interrupts the yellowing process at the outset, making it incredibly difficult for the yellowing cycle to even begin.
-Therefore, any epoxy resin containing HALS is essentially a non-yellowing formula.
-HALS has been demonstrated in numerous test cases over the years to be extraordinarily effective in preventing and protecting against yellowing —there is approximately 50 years worth of this evidence available.
+A UV stabilizer merely delays yellowing somewhat... another additive altogether is required to really combat yellowing— something by the name of Hindered Amine Light Stabilizer (HALS).
+Unlike UV light stabilization, Hindered Amine Light Stabilization (HALS) actually interrupts the yellowing process at the outset, making it much more difficult for yellowing to occur.
+HALS has been demonstrated in numerous test cases over the years to be extraordinarily effective in protecting against yellowing —there is approximately 50 years worth of this evidence available (Google it!).